-We are active supporters of KidsAndCars.org, a non profit group child safety organization.
+We are active supporters of KidsAndCars.org, a non-profit group child safety organization.
 They report that on average, 38 children die every year in heat-related deaths after being left inside motor vehicles.
 A common question in most of the tragic deaths I have read about is “How could someone leave their child in the car and not know it?”
 Unfortunately, it happens with tragic consequences.
 According to KidsAndCars.org, it most often occurs when there is a change in routine.
-A common example of a parent/care giver leaving their child in the car can happen when a different parent or caregiver is supposed to take the child to daycare and they forget.
+A common example of a parent/caregiver leaving their child in the car can happen when a different parent or caregiver is supposed to take the child to daycare and they forget.
 Often, children fall asleep during the drive and become quiet.
-The driver can become involved in thinking about the things they have to do at work or get involved in phone conversations, get out of the car and go into work forgetting about the child strapped into their car seat.
+The driver can become involved in thinking about the things they have to do at work or get involved in phone conversations, get out of the car, and go into work forgetting about the child strapped into their car seat.
 After a few hours, the parent/caregiver may realize they forgot their child or as in the Georgia incident, not notice until they get into the car to go home.
 By then, it is too late.

 Comprehending the Incomprehensible

 The idea of harming your child as a parent is one of the most horrific ideas you can even contemplate.
 As a parent/caregiver, you are innately protective and do everything in your power to protect and love your children.
-The idea that your child could be harmed or killed due to your action is really more than most parents can even wrap their mind around.
+The idea that your child could be harmed or killed due to your action is really more than most parents can even wrap their minds around.
 Of the average 38 deaths that happen a year, it is safe to say that in each incident the parent responsible for leaving their child in the car is forever scarred and haunted.
 KidsAndCars.org is a child safety organization that promotes safety and advocates for safety legislation for automakers.
-KidsAndCars.org is one of the few organizations that focuses on the hazards of car injuries involving children in non-highway/traffic types of conditions such as heat stroke, freezing, rollovers, back overs and loss of limb and life due to automatic windows.
+KidsAndCars.org is one of the few organizations that focus on the hazards of car injuries involving children in non-highway/traffic types of conditions such as heat stroke, freezing, rollovers, backovers, and loss of limb and life due to automatic windows.
 Their website is full of practical helpful suggestions for even the BEST parents.

 Children are injured every year in tragic events such as heat stroke by being left unattended in automobiles.
 It is rare that a caregiver purposely leaves their child in the car.
 As mentioned, it usually happens as an error of memory or being distracted.
 The idea of leaving one of my kids in the car to suffer and die is the material of my worst nightmare as it is to most parents.
 But it can happen to the best of parents.
 I blog about a lot of safety tips, but I actually save and print the KidsAndCars.org reminders.